 Personally, I think this is an easier method for making the crust.
-If you don’t have a food processor, the Joy’s method described above works fine even if it’s a bit more labor-intensive.
+If you don’t have a food processor, Joy’s method described above works fine, even if it’s a bit more labor-intensive.

 P.S.
-In looking at the original recipe my aunt emailed, I notice she specifies adding a touch of almond extract to the glaze.
+In looking at the original recipe my aunt emailed, I noticed she specifies adding a touch of almond extract to the glaze.

 I tried it.
 I liked it.
-Optional, of course, but a nice touch!
+Optional, of course, but it’s a nice touch!

 - 2 tablespoons cornstarch

-- Few drops of red food coloring, if desired
+- A few drops of red food coloring if desired

 Pre-baked 9-inch pie crust